MicrosoftDocs/azure-docs/articles/active-directory-b2c/partner-twilio.md

 7. Find the Twilio REST API technical profiles, **TwilioRestAPI-Verify-Step1** and **TwilioRestAPI-Verify-Step2**, and update the ServiceURL with your Twilio AccountSID.

+## Integrate Twilio with Azure AD B2C

-## Add the policy files to Azure AD B2C
+Add the policy files to Azure AD B2C by doing the following:

 1. Sign in to the [Azure portal](https://portal.azure.com) as [admin role].